 Business credit cards for balance transfers give new cardholders the chance to consolidate debt at 0 percent APR for a limited time.
 Business owners are required to pay a balance transfer fee upfront in order to initiate the transfer, yet the savings accrued during the introductory period can make paying this fee an excellent investment.

-If you’re considering a balance transfer credit card for business, you’ll want to compare all the options in terms of the length of their introductory offers, the fees they charge and the cardholder benefits you get access to.
+If you’re considering a balance transfer credit card for business purposes, compare all the options in terms of the length of their introductory offers, the fees they charge and the cardholder benefits you get access to.
 If you plan to use your card for purchases, you should also look for 0 percent intro APR business credit cards that reward you for each dollar you spend and offer a low interest rate on purchases.

 How do business balance transfers work?